 12. Use the Grant Development Checklist template as a guide for developing the proposal.

 Examples for a variety of agencies are included in the next section.
 Review the examples to get a better idea of how to map RFP requirements to a specific set of Proposal Pack templates.

-There are tens of thousands of new government grants issued every year; there are hundreds of templates included in Proposal Pack.
+There are tens of thousands of new government grants issued every year; there are thousands of templates included in Proposal Pack.
 You will have to read the RFP application instructions to determine what information is being requested.
 Then, familiarize yourself with the Proposal Pack templates to get an idea of what is included in Proposal Pack.
 Next you will pick Proposal Pack templates to match the requested information, assemble the selected Proposal Pack templates in the order appropriate for the specific RFP you are responding to, then re-title the Proposal Pack page headers and Table of Contents as needed.
 Finally, you will fill in the blanks of the assembled proposal with the content requested by the government grant agency.

 The winning government grant proposal is carefully planned, organized according to funder requirements, concisely written and ready for the scrutiny of government agency reviewers.
 Applicants should be well versed in the program criteria published in the Catalog of Federal Domestic Assistance (CFDA).
 Contact should be made with the person(s) listed by the agency responsible for information about the funding area.
 Check with the funding agency both online and directly about deadlines, any changes, basic requirements, application forms and procedures.

 We recommend that individuals without previous grant proposal writing experience attend a grantsmanship workshop.
 These workshops increase your understanding of the crucial information required, offer the opportunity to discuss with other applicants and agency representatives your questions concerning the grant(s) in question, and direct your attention to additional readings or resources helpful to completing the process.